katharostech/lucky/README.md

 ## Installation

 Lucky 0.1.0-alpha.0 is out!
 Lucky is now ready to be tested by other users.
-A getting started guide will be released soon, but for now we have the CLI [documentation][katharostech.github.io/lucky] and you can get started by downloading the build for your platform from the [releases] page.
+If you want to try it out, check out [Getting Started Guide](https://katharostech.github.io/lucky/getting-started.html) which will walk you through creating a functional charm for [CodiMD](https://github.com/codimd/server/) using the Lucky framework.

 If you need any help, don't hesitate to reach out on the [Juju forum][juju_forum].